 Students who participate in the new selection process who later need to cancel their housing may do so through Friday, December 11, 2020 at 4:00 p.m.
 Cancelling by this point will remove the student from housing and related charges.
 This timeline will also allow Residence Life & Housing to make any vacancies available to other students and make arrangements for the staggered January move-in process.

 Due to the de-densified residential experience, priority will be given to those who completed the necessary requirements as part of the original process, and the housing waitlist is no longer valid.
+Residence Life will reach out to these students regarding their interest in spring 2021 housing; they may be pulled into housing should such vacancies occur.
+Students on this list who are a member of the original priority groups will be moved to the top of the list for consideration.

 Residents living in the halls are not permitted to have guests who live in other residence halls or outside visitors.